Necronhym/Pytomata/README.md

 Pythomata requiers:

-Python3 v3.7.3
+Python3 v 3.7.3
-pytesseract v0.1.3
+Pytesseract v 0.1.3
-OpenCV v4.1.2.30
+OpenCV v 4.1.2.30
-PyAutoGUI v0.9.48
+PyAutoGUI v 0.9.48

 You can use the following command to check the versions installed on your machine with freeze:

 ```
 pip freeze
 ```
-If some of the version do not meet requierments you can use the following commands to install the dependancies:
+If some of the versions do not meet requirements you can use the following commands to install the dependencies:

 On Windows:
 ```